principal investigator

 likes: coffee, the leafs, pwhl, knife sharpening, and riichi mahjong ποΈ

-dislikes: raisins in cookies (absolutely no), pineapple on pizza ππ«π
+dislikes: raisins in cookies (hard no), pineapple on pizza ππ«π

 fav. music: twice, aespa, illit, young posse, ive, meovv, newjeans π©βπ€